 Wait and See:

 - Unknowns – I fully expect there will be items that will make his life easier and more enjoyable.
 And I might already own them but Amazon also delivers.
+Our son found that he liked coffee but it was really expensive so he bought a Keurig and refillable pod for his room.

 Conclusion